prgcont/workshop-k8s/lesson-3/README.md

 etcdctl get /here
 ```

-#### Optional exercises ####
+Tasks:

-- Scale Currently deployed ETCD cluster and verify that record you made into the DB still exists,
+* Scale up Currently deployed etcd cluster and verify that record you made into the DB still exists,
-- deploy ETCD cluster in other namespaces (see the *Note on Cluster wide operators*)
+* Deploy second etcd cluster in 'etc2' namespace
+* Check that both clusters are independent (contains different data)

 #### Note on Cluster wide operators ####

+Note: This can lead to security issues and render you cluster to be hard to maintain

-The above example created `etcd-operator` in `default` namespace and ETCD Cluster in same namespace.
+The above example created `etcd-operator` in `default` namespace and etcd Cluster in same namespace.
-By default ETCD Operator reacts only on `etcdcluster` objects that are in same namespace.
-This behavior can be changed by passing arg `-cluster-wide` to `etcd-operator` and creating `etcdcluster` object with annotation: `etcd.database.coreos.com/scope: clusterwide`.
+By default etcd Operator reacts only on `etcdcluster` objects that are in same namespace.
+This behavior can be changed by passing
+arg `-cluster-wide` to `etcd-operator` and creating `etcdcluster` object with annotation: `etcd.database.coreos.com/scope: clusterwide`.
 From our example:

 ```yaml
 apiVersion: "etcd.database.coreos.com/v1beta2"